jestjs/jest/packages/jest-worker/README.md

 #### `end()`

 Finishes the workers by killing all workers.
-No further calls can be done to the `Worker` instance.

 Returns a Promise that resolves with `{ forceExited: boolean }` once all workers are dead.
 If `forceExited` is `true`, at least one of the workers did not exit gracefully, which likely happened because it executed a leaky task that left handles open.
 This should be avoided, force exiting workers is a last resort to prevent creating lots of orphans.